Skip to main content

 Limit Concurrency

-Workflow concurrency is the number pf runs will be allowed for a given workflow at the same time.
-In OpenFn, project administrators and editors are able to limit the maximum number of the runs that can be executed at the same time for a workflow.
+Workflow concurrency is the number of runs that will be allowed for a given workflow at the same time.
+In OpenFn, project owners and administrators are able to limit the maximum number of the runs that can be executed at the same time for a workflow.
 You might do this to ensure "one at a time" serial processing or to keep a fast OpenFn workflow from overwhelming the API rate limit of some other connected system.

 info